-The LEA may provide concessionary transport, at a cost, where a pupil does not qualify on the above criteria but can be placed on an existing contract transport route that has empty seats.
-In these circumstances:
+The LEA may provide a concessionary seat - at a cost to the parent / guardian - where a pupil does not qualify on the above criteria but can be placed on an existing school transport route that has available capacity.

 Under the Transport Act 1995, however, concessionary fares cannot be made available where public service transport runs along a school route at convenient times for the start and finish of the school day.